BZoennchen/Pages/_posts/2024-01-02-conspiracy.md

 Similarily we demand the media should try to be as objective as they can be but it is naive to think that they are able to present reality as it is.
 Here I agree with Luhmann:

->It is impossible to understand the reality of the mass media if you assume it is their job to provide correct information on the world and then assess how they fail, distort reality, and manipulate opinion—--as if they could do otherwise. -- Niklas Luhmann
+>It is impossible to understand the reality of the mass media if you assume it is their job to provide correct information on the world and then assess how they fail, distort reality, and manipulate opinion---as if they could do otherwise. -- Niklas Luhmann

-If one anticipates that the primary purpose of the media is to deliver accurate information, they are likely to encounter inconsistencies that raise significant doubts about the credibility of the mass media apparatus.
+If one anticipates that the primary purpose of the media is to deliver accurate information or facts, they are likely to encounter inconsistencies that raise significant doubts about the credibility of the mass media apparatus.
-The media is inherently self-preserving and functions in a manner that constructs and sustains itself.
+The media is inherently self-preserving.
+It functions in a manner that constructs and sustains itself.
 While it is certainly beneficial for the media to provide accurate information, this is not its foremost objective.
 The media provides *what is known to be known*.
-Media irritates politics and the political system, economics and the scientific system irritate the media.
+It irritates politics, our economy and the scientific system while bing irritated by all these systems.
-The media makes society restless.
+**The media makes society restless**.

-In my view, this mistaken perception of the media contributes to the proliferation of conspiracy theories, as it portrays the entire system as corrupt.
+Our view that the media presents 'the Truth' contributes to the proliferation of conspiracy theories, as we portrays the entire system as corrupt.
 Instead of recognizing the various shortcomings within the media (of which there are many), one tends to assume a broad conspiracy aimed at deliberately deceiving the public.
 This leads to a pervasive distrust, particularly directed towards well-established media outlets.
 As a consequence, consumers may turn to 'alternative' media sources, even though these alternatives often inadvertently rely on established media institutions for their information.